heygent/embanalysis/thesis/src/01-intro.md

-There have been proposed approaches in the literature that aim at maximizing the inductive bias in the representation by having embeddings that are computed based on the number to be represented. his fits very well with the idea of reification: the representation is no longer just a representation, but it has properties of the object that it represents.
+There have been proposed approaches in the literature that aim at maximizing the inductive bias in the representation by having embeddings that are computed based on the number to be represented.
+This fits very well with the idea of reification: the representation is no longer just a representation, but it has properties of the object that it represents.
 This can lead to symbolic representation that are directly fungible for the desired computations<?>.